bkvpool/cardano-node-phone/README.md

 - Ensure that your phone has sufficient storage and is connected to a stable internet connection.
 - Regularly update your Cardano binaries and configuration files to stay in sync with the network.

----

-Feel free to modify and enhance this documentation based on your specific requirements.
-If you have any questions or need further assistance, let me know!